DHANYA-00/-Ecommerce-Follow-Along/README.md

 **Milestone 14 - Delete Product Functionality**

 In this milestone, we implemented a *delete functionality* for products.
 We added a *DELETE API endpoint* in the backend using *Express.js* and *MongoDB, allowing products to be removed using their ID.
 On the frontend, we added a **delete button* to each product card, which sends a request to the server to remove the product from the database.
 This ensures a smooth user experience by dynamically updating the UI after deletion.

+**Milestone 15 - Reusable Navigation Component**

+In this milestone, we created a reusable and responsive navigation bar for our eCommerce project.
+The Nav component includes links to essential pages like home, My Products, Add Product, and Cart.
+It was designed to be adaptive and user-friendly using CSS for responsiveness.
+This component was then integrated across multiple pages to ensure seamless navigation throughout the app.

+Tech Stalk :

+Frontend:
+React.js – For building the Nav component.